 Approve or reject it with comments as appropriate.
 If you reject a task, the Approval task will disappear from your Inbox, until the task has been updated and re-submitted to you for sign-off.

-If you reject a task you can reject it with no comments, or when you’re approving in the Process Street app, you can add a comment saying why you’ve made that decision and ask for updates to be made to the information.
-Click the comments bubble to add a comment, or click Reject to send without comments.
+If you reject a task, you have the option to reject it with or without adding comments saying why you’ve made that decision and asking for updates to be made to the information.

 If you’re sending the rejection with comments, after you’ve clicked the comments bubble, type your notes and click Reject and Send Comment to notify the person who submitted the information that they need to make some changes.